 The Danzig Dam and Hailstone Creek Watershed Project will consist of Danzig Dam, Hailstone Creek and Sims Creek watersheds, all of which are high priority TMDL watersheds.
 There were five total sampling sites during the assessment phase of this project (Appendix 1, Figure 1), four were stream sampling sites and one a lake sample site.
 Water quality data was collected at these sites during the years of 2011 and 2012.
 A TMDL report, for Danzig Dam, will be referenced in Section 2.1 and covers the data collected from the three northern sample points (385562, 381415, 385563).
-The two southern sample points will be referenced later in Section 2.1, as well.
+The two southern sample points (385564 and 685565) will be referenced later in Section 2.1, as well.
 Each of these watersheds have unique land uses, despite their close proximity to one another (Appendix 1, Figure 2).
 This project will be a comprehensive program that will address specific water quality issues in each of the watersheds.

-Danzig Dam Watershed (101302030403): A Total Maximum Daily Load (TMDL) report that addresses the aquatic life and recreation impairments caused by low dissolved oxygen and nutrient/eutrophication/biological indicators was approved, in May 2017, for Danzig Dam.
+Danzig Dam and Watershed (ND-10130203-007-L\00, ND-10130203-041-S\00): A Total Maximum Daily Load (TMDL) report that addresses the aquatic life and recreation impairments caused by low dissolved oxygen and nutrient/eutrophication/biological indicators was approved, caused by low dissolved oxygen and nutrient/eutrophication/biological indicators was approved, in May 2017, for Danzig Dam.
 The sediment/siltation impairment will be addressed in a separate report.
 In summation of the approved TMDL, water quality data collected in 2011 and 2012 showed that Danzig Dam is generally assessed as a eutrophic to slightly hypereutrophic lake based on chlorophyll-a concentrations and total phosphorus (TP), respectively.
 Furthermore, it is estimated that a 10% reduction in total phosphorus and total nitrogen (TN) load would be the best lake protection strategy.
-A reduction, of this amount, would result in the predicted chlorophyll-a average of 13.5 $\mu g/L$ with all TSI targets near or below the eutrophic level.
+A reduction, of this amount, would result in the predicted chlorophyll-a average of $13.5 \,\mu$ g/L with all TSI targets near or below the eutrophic level.
 The Danzig Dam watershed (Hailstone Creek upstream from Danzig Dam, including tributaries) is further classified as "fully supporting but threatened" due to E. coli in the 2016 Integrated Report by the North Dakota Department of Health (NDDoH).
-It is also important to note that there are no known point sources.
+It is also important to note that there are no known point sources upstream of Danzig Dam, making the pollutants of concern nonpoint sources.